 - Lester Asheim Scholarship Fund endowed with $30,000.

-- Librarian Laney retires (June 30) and graduate Gillian M. Debreczeny becomes new School librarian (Dec.
+- Librarian Elizabeth J. “Lib” Laney retires (June 30) and graduate Gillian M. Debreczeny becomes new SILS Librarian (Dec.
 15).

-- School uses Alumni Day to celebrate 60th anniversary of school's founding (May 1).
+- SILS uses Alumni Day to celebrate 60th anniversary of the School's founding (May 1).

-- School offers first Oxford seminar, “English Libraries and Librarianship” (May 23-June 5) with Dr. Holley serving as academic adviser.
+- SILS offers first Oxford seminar, “English Libraries and Librarianship,” (May 23-June 5) with Dr. Holley serving as academic adviser.

-- School's newly created Board of Visitors meets for the first time (Nov.).
+- SILS' newly created Board of Visitors meets for the first time (November).

 - Dr. Jerry Saye appointed associate dean (July 1).